Deadlyelder/O-MI-Authentication/README.md

 sudo apt-get install slapd ldap-utils
 ```

-After installation, go to this file and change the lines mentioned:
+After installation, go to this file and change the lines (which may be originally commented) mentioned:
 ```bash
 $ sudo gedit /etc/ldap/ldap.conf
 ...